sienlonglim/financial_analysis_forecasting/README.md

 The identified clusters are compared with one's portfolio for comparison.

 ## Improvement logs:
+20240108:
+1. Modularising Forecaster on notebook
+2. Added functions to
+    - forecast
+    - validate forecast
+    - plot forecast
+    - determine single buy and sell for maximum profit within forecast

+20240107:
+1. Completed modularisation of YfScrapper
+2. Completed learning on time series (ARIMA, SARIMA)

 20240103:
 1. Refactored code and directory to modularise scrapper
 2. Renamed project

-20240107:
-1. Completed modularisation of YfScrapper
-2. Completed learning on time series (ARIMA, SARIMA)